polterguy/polterguy.github.io/tutorials/send-email/index.md

 in 100x better scaling of your web app, since no thread is blocked as Magic is waiting for IO to finish.

-We are also using the email validator above, before we try to send our email.
+We are also using the email validator above.
 This validator will throw an exception unless the expression it's pointing to, is a valid email address.
 After you have saved your file, go to your _"Endpoints"_, and find your send-email endpoint, and fill it out as follows.